JustinKenpisi/website/index.md

 Welcome to my website.

-I am a scholar of religion, with particular interests in early Christianity, apocalypticism, slavery, and radical religious movements.
+I am a scholar of religion, with particular interests in early Christianity,apocalypticism, slavery, and radical religious movements.

 ## Research